magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

-# Tutorial 22 - A minimalist interface to React with Reagent (Part II)
+# Tutorial 22 - A reasoned porting of the Offical React tutorial to Reagent (Part II)

 In the [previous tutorial][1] we ported to [Reagent][2] the first steps of the official [React Tutorial][3].